raghvendra03/66-Days-of-Data/README.md

 ### Day 46
 * Today had a lot of work from the office but was able to get some time and work on some #python problems on HackerRank.

+### Day 47
+*  Continued learning some chapters from Mathematics for Machine Learning and worked on a couple of exercises.
+Learnt about Data Models, Parameter Estimation, Probabilistic Modeling and Inference & Model Selection.